 Developer Graham Lyons explains how his team only build an application once and use the same deployment mechanism for that application across all of the environments.
 They key, according to David Farley, is to automate everything: the production of the software; the provisioning of the environments in which the software’s going to run; the delivery; plus any authorisations and checks.

-Faster cycle times, more reliable releases and more flexibility are all benefits of CD, which directly impact on audiences in a positive way.
+Faster cycle times, more reliable releases and more flexibility are all benefits of CD which have a direct impact on audiences in a positive way.